zhangpengNJU/ASSENT/README.md

 * The other steps are consistent with RQ1.
 The final generated set of test cases and OP result reports will be stored in the specified location.

-* You can set the running project and version number on line 253, and you can set the output folder on line 256.
+* You can set the running project and version number on line 253, and you **must set the output folder on line 256**.
+* The results of RQ4 are in /RQ4/results.
+The test suites are included.
 ### RQ5: Using statistical indicators to compare MTEs

 Run the script by